 Below are some testimonials from young attendees of the ceremonies:

 “When I walk outside, I hear the birds chirping and I force myself to imagine a world without them, and it sparks a fire in me.
 I know that even though I’m one person I can make a difference.”

 “Nature gives to us, so it’s our job to be active and give back.”

 The Goldman Environmental Foundation continues to stand with Prize recipients through a number of ways:

 - Grants for Prize winner NGOs: In partnership with the Jewish Community Federation and Endowment Fund, we offer former Prize winners a limited number of grants to advance their organizations’ environmental campaigns and inspire community members to engage in grassroots environmental activism.

-- Networking opportunities: To help Goldman Prize recipients build broader networks, connect with each other, share learnings, and expand their leadership capacity, the foundation provides support for Prize winners to meet and participate in networking opportunities such as conferences, meetings, and other events — here is a round-up of these event in 2016.
+- Networking opportunities: To help Goldman Prize recipients build broader networks, connect with each other, share learnings, and expand their leadership capacity, the Foundation provides support for Prize winners to meet and participate in networking opportunities such as conferences, meetings, and other events—here is a roundup of these events in 2016.

 - Assistance for Prize winners under threat: The Goldman Prize is committed to standing with our Prize winners whose safety and freedom are facing growing threats.
 We provide support through a range of tactics such as letters of support from the Foundation, action alerts promoted through earned and social media, urgent defense grants, and access to pro bono legal assistance.

 - Communications: The Goldman Prize publicizes the ongoing campaigns and achievements of our Prize winners through earned and social media.
 Visit our individual Prize winners’ profiles to see the latest media coverage, read blog posts about their recent work, and learn how you can support their campaigns.